Spatio-Temporal Latent Graph Structure Learning for Traffic Forecasting: Experiment

 \end{itemize}

-We repeat above different models 10 times with the same experimental settings as before in Table~\ref{tab:addlabel3} and Figure~\ref{fig:FigureFour}.
-Regarding pre-defined as the initialized target significantly improves the outcome as the MLP-kNN obtain the geographical informations at the begining of the training.
-The operations of symmetrizing is effective as well, because the real-word adjacency is symmetric actually.
-Similarly, curriculum learning is effective, which make our model converge quickly and settle in a better local optimum.
-The effect of graph generator is extremely significant by making full use of the entire temporal features of all nodes.
+We repeat above different models ten times with the same experimental settings as before, and the results are shown in Table~\ref{tab:addlabel3} and Figure~\ref{fig:FigureFour}.
+Regarding pre-defined as the initialized target significantly improves the performance because the MLP-kNN obtains the geographical information at the beginning of the training.
+The operations of symmetrizing are practical because the real-word adjacency is symmetric.
+Similarly, curriculum learning is effective, making our model converge quickly and settle in a better local optimum.
+The effect of the graph generator is highly significant by making full use of the entire temporal features of all nodes.